Mrs Dale's Diary: The Dales

 In its last years, The Dales became more sensational.
 Mrs Dale became a councillor, a position she had to give up after she had caused a man's death by careless driving.
 A heart attack forced Dr Dale to retire from practice.
-Perhaps the most famous storyline was Jenny's getting measles; listeners wrote in thousands complaining that she had already had measles in 1949.
+Perhaps the most famous storyline was Jenny getting measles; listeners wrote in their thousands complaining that she had already had measles in 1949.

 When it became The Dales, the show did try to copy The Archers, which was originally a medium to disseminate information to the agricultural community, and to give an insight into rural affairs to the public.
 In The Dales the plots now revolved around medical conditions and problems.
 When the series ran a story about the importance of women having regular cervical smear tests and checking their breasts for lumps, the junior health minister praised the programme, saying it had encouraged thousands of women to see their doctor.

-The serial ran for 5,531 episodes, culminating with the engagement of Mrs Dale's daughter Gwen to a famous TV professor on 25 April 1969.
-On news of its demise, Liberal MP Peter Bessell attempted to introduce a reprieve for the series in Parliament.
+The serial ran for 5,431 episodes, culminating with the engagement of Mrs Dale's daughter Gwen to a famous TV professor on 25 April 1969 (recorded on 16 April 1969).
+On the news of its demise, Liberal MP Peter Bessell attempted to introduce a reprieve for the series in Parliament, and there was a campaign to save the programme.
+However, while listening figures had peaked at six and seven million in the early 1960s, the average audience was 5.2m by September 1967, and 3.7m by 1969.
+The last episode drew four million listeners.

 The BBC Sound Archive holds only five complete episodes of Mrs Dale's Diary, and seven complete episodes of The Dales.

+A few days after the final episode, a new serial drama, Waggoners' Walk, took over the time slot.

+In January 2012, BBC Radio 4 broadcast I'm Rather Worried about Jim, a documentary telling the story of the series, presented by Penelope Keith.